stepanruzickamooza/PrintMuleVars/README.md

 Python script which will help you to flatten Yaml configuration file, print variables from configuration file in XML format (pom.xml) or as command line arguments, e.g. -Dvariable_name=${variable_name}

-In your regular expressions you can use

-* \1 - Represents the key
-* \2 - Represents the value

 ```bash
 usage: print_mule_vars.py [-h] [-d] -f FILE [-i ITEM] [-r REGULAREXPRESSION] [-s SEPARATOR]